 “We’re looking forward to our relaunch and being able to announce a more detailed timeline soon,” Hubig’s Pies owner Andrew Ramsey said.
 “We’ve been a New Orleans company since the 1920s.
 We buy local, hire local, and our main market is Louisiana.
 We are eager to get Hubig’s Pies back into the hands of our loyal customers.
 We appreciate their patience and support.”

 To secure the project, the State of Louisiana offered Hubig’s a competitive incentive package that includes the comprehensive workforce solutions of LED FastStart® – the nation’s No. 1 state workforce development program.
 Hubig’s also will participate in LED’s Small Business Loan and Guaranty Program, and is expected to utilize the state’s Industrial Tax Exemption and Enterprise Zone programs.
 JEDCO also offered financing and additional business support at the local level.

 “JEDCO is pleased to play a role in bringing this iconic regional brand back into commerce,” says JEDCO President & CEO Jerry Bologna.
-“Through financing opportunities, we are doing our part to help Hubig’s commence production as soon as possible.
+“Through financing opportunities and Parish interface, we are doing our part to help Hubig’s commence production as soon as possible.
 This project will further advance the vibrant food manufacturing industry in Jefferson Parish, which is an area of focus for JEDCO.”

 “Hubig’s has been a staple in Greater New Orleans for generations,” says Jefferson Parish President Mike Yenni.
 “The Parish Council and Administration stand at-the-ready to support the Hubig’s team as they continue to make strides toward their relaunch.”